EJarrattBarnham/AMReader/README.md

 Please cite the following article if you have used either AMScorer or AMReader in your research.
-This article contains a description of these toools which is also complementary to the user manual below.
+This article contains a description of these tools which is complementary to the user manual below.

 Jarratt-Barnham, E., Oldroyd, G. E. D. & Choi, J. Efficiently recording and processing data from arbuscular mycorrhizal colonization assays